fortierkids1/KnowledgeBase/Misc/Subsystems.md

 ### Simplified elevator system

 This is representative of a much more feature complete subsystem, including positional control.
-This is in line with the expectation of a Stormbot's production subsystem.
+This is in line with the expectation of a Stormbot's subsystem suitable for competition.

 This integrates [[FeedForwards]], [[PID|PIDs]], and a [[Motion Profiles|Motion Profile]].